bl4de/research/README.md

 # Me online

-You can follow me on **Twitter** if you want.
-I'm trying to share some IT security, web development and coding stuff.
-I am not following and sharing any politic or religious related content as I am totally independent and broadminded (I mean - I don't care :D )
+You can follow me on **Twitter**.
+I'm trying to share some IT security, web development and coding related stuff.
+95%/5% EN/PL.

 https://twitter.com/_bl4de